All the scenarios on Media Helping Media are based on real events.

 One morning, speaking live on your radio station, the union representative claims that management has turned off the water supply in an effort to end the occupation.

-He says conditions on the occupied accommodation platform are bad and that some of the occupying men are unwell.
+The representative says conditions on the occupied accommodation platform are bad and that some of the occupying workers are unwell.
 Their families express concern on your radio station’s morning phone-in.
 Many are distressed.

 You have been reporting events since the start, and one obvious angle not yet covered is what life is like on the occupied platform.
 You have heard second-hand, but feel it’s important that you see for yourself the living conditions of the striking workers so that you can report the situation accurately.